wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;You speak of <span data-tippy-content="“The ideal; pure and true essence (nature)” of an entity or existence.
 It can thus be concluded as “the self-existent or universal spirit, Brahman”.
 Opposite is ‘<em>asat</em>’.">Sat</span>–<span data-tippy-content="Universal consciousness.">Chit</span>–<span data-tippy-content="Bliss, happiness.">Ananda</span>.
 That I Am is obvious.
 That I know is obvious.
 That I am happy is not at all obvious.
 Where has my happiness gone?

-**M:**&ensp;Be fully aware of your own being and you will be in bliss consciously.
-Because you take your mind off yourself and make it dwell on what you are not, you lose your sense of well-being of being well.
+**M:**&ensp;Be fully aware of your own beïng and you will be in bliss consciously.
+Because you take your mind off yourself and make it dwell on what you are not, you lose your sense of well-beïng of beïng well.

 **Q:**&ensp;There are two paths before us — the path of effort (<span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join).
 Yoga teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span> <span data-tippy-content="Path">marga</span>), and the path of ease (<span data-tippy-content="Sense enjoyment, experience of worldly joys and sorrows.">bhoga</span> *marga*).
 Both lead to the same goal — liberation.